rhine59/CEMAnsibleTowerIntegration/WALKTHROUGH.md

 ![start and stop](images/2020/01/start-and-stop.png)

-SO let's now execure this `runbook` from CEM.
+So let's now execute this `runbook` from CEM.

 ![runbook run](images/2020/01/runbook-run.png)